GET HELP NOW: Call 800-374-HOPE | Apply for Services Online/Solicitar Servicios en Línea

 - Child-custody modifications

-- Assistance with civil issues that affect abuse cases such as housing, employment, education and financial empowerment.
+- Assistance with civil issues that affect abuse cases such as housing, employment, education and financial empowerment

-As an expert on legal issues affecting survivors, we provide free trainings to the public and those that work with survivors including: domestic violence and sexual assault shelters, judges, prosecutors, crime victim services personnel, legal advocates, medical professionals, universities and students.
+As an expert on legal issues affecting survivors, we provide free trainings to the public and those that work with survivors including: domestic violence and sexual assault shelters, judges, prosecutors, crime victim services personnel, medical professionals, universities and students.

 Does TAP coordinate with other organizations?